FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-3"></a> 5.1.3 Account query

 In customer category 1 account query the response includes the information of the account that was the object of the query and information of the legal and natural persons who are account owners or have access right to the account during the investigation period.
-Customership information is returned for organisations (but not persons) that are account owners or have access right to the account.
+Customership information is returned for account's owners who are organisations.
 Organisation's beneficiary information is not returned.

 *__Table 5.1.3.1:__ Limitations to queries for an account.
 This query category contains queries with an account's IBAN number and queries with other account identifications*